 Do Your Research

 Each component of a logo means something different.
 Colors, shapes, fonts, style, and size can all contribute to the way your logo is interpreted.
 There are a lot of resources available for you to learn what all of these components can mean (like on this very blog).
 Research these things carefully because your logo is going to be face of your company; you want to make sure it represents you well and conveys the message you want.

 There are some symbols and fonts which are used time and time again in logos.
 Stay away from using those really popular elements, even though it might be tempting.
 Symbols like check marks, exclamation points, or thought bubbles are used frequently in logos.
 Instead, try a symbol which is unique to your product, business name, or brand.

 You’re different.
 You want to show that to your potential customers.
 So how can you do that?
 Well, consider experimenting.
-A tool like Logojoy gives you the ability to see how a logo could look with various symbols, fonts, colors, and layouts.
+Fortunately, options to do it yourself are better than ever, thanks to sophisticated AI-driven logo-makers such as Logojoy, which draws up suggestions based on your input, or DesignHill, which gives you a blank canvas and user-friendly tools to bring your vision to life.
+A higher-end custom logo design option would be HFB Advertising Design for a full-suite of services..
 You could also consider designing your own typeface.
 Maybe you want your symbol to be an abstract representation of your product.
 There are no rules that say you have to stick with your original idea.
 Try out a little bit of everything before you decide.